 - 8.5.1 The written consent document must include the elements of informed consent as outlined above.
-This form may be read to the participant or the participant's legally authorized representative, but in any event, the investigator shall give either the participant or the representative adequate opportunity to read it before it is signed.
-If the participant is unable to read or write there shall be an independent witness to the oral presentation who must verify in writing that the informed consent process was valid and in accordance with the requirements of this SOP document. ' - 8.5.2 In the case of a long and/or complicated informed consent form, HREC may request a 2-page summary of the informed consent in lay language, to be used in addition to the actual informed consent form.
+This form may be read to the participant or the participant's legally authorized representative, but in any event, the investigator or a suitable person designated by the investigator shall give either the participant or the representative adequate opportunity to read it before it is signed.
+If the participant is unable to read or write there shall be an independent witness to the oral presentation who must be present and verify in writing that the informed consent process was valid and in accordance with the requirements of this SOP document. - 8.5.2 After the written consent document and any other written information to be provided to the participants, is read and explained to the participant or the participant's legal representative, and after the participant's legal representative has orally consented to the participant's participation in the trial and, If capable of doing so, has signed and personally dated the consent document, the witness should sign and personally date the consent document. - 8.5.3 By signing the consent document, the witness attests that the information in the consent document and any other written information was accurately explained to, and apparently understood by, the participant or the participant's legal representative, and that consent was freely given by the participant or the participant's legal representative.

-- 8.5.3 Applicants may apply for a waiver of the formal documentation of informed consent.
-HREC may waive the requirement for the investigator to obtain a signed consent form for some or all participants if it finds either: - 8.5.3.1 That the only record linking the participant and the research would be the consent document and the principal risk would be potential harm resulting from a breach of confidentiality. - 8.5.3.2 That the research presents no more than minimal risk of harm to participants and involves no procedures for which written consent is normally required outside of the research context.
-In cases in which the written documentation requirement is waived, HREC may require the investigator to provide participants with a written statement regarding the research. - 8.5.4 The HREC provides template participant information and consent forms (PICF) that are available in English, Afrikaans and Xhosa and should be used as a guide when drawing up a PICF.
-The following forms are available from RDS or visit the website at www.sun.ac.za/rds/: - Informed consent template General - Informed assent form template Children - Informed consent form template Case reports - Informed consent from template Genetic studies - 8.5.5 Once the participant has agreed to participate, 2 copies of the signed form must be made.
-The original signed informed consent form must be kept at the investigator site, one copy must be given to the participant, and one copy must be kept in the participant's medical records. - 8.5.6 The entire informed consent process must be appropriately documented in the participant's source documents.
+- 8.5.4 In the case of a long and/or complicated informed consent form, HREC may request a 2-page summary of the informed consent in lay language, to be used in addition to the actual informed consent form.
+This summary should include the following: - 8.5.4.1 A statement that the elements of disclosure required by regulations have been presented orally to the participant or the participant's legally authorized representative; - 8.5.4.2 The basic and required additional elements of disclosure. - 8.5.5 Applicants may apply for a waiver of the formal documentation of informed consent.
+HREC may waive the requirement for the investigator to obtain a signed consent form for some or all participants if it finds either: - 8.5.5.1 That the only record linking the participant and the research would be the consent document and the principal risk would be potential harm resulting from a breach of confidentiality. - 8.5.5.2 That the research presents no more than minimal risk of harm to participants and involves no procedures for which written consent is normally required outside of the research context.
+In cases in which the written documentation requirement is waived, HREC may require the investigator to provide participants with a written statement regarding the research. - 8.5.6 The HREC provides template participant informed consent forms that are available in English, Afrikaans and Xhosa and should be used as a guide when drawing up your study-specific informed consent form(s).
+See our HREC website www.sun.ac.za/healthresearchethics for templates. - 8.5.7 Once the participant has agreed to participate, 2 copies of the signed form must be made.
+The original signed informed consent form must be kept at the investigator site, one copy must be given to the participant, and one copy must be kept in the participant's medical records. - 8.5.8 The entire informed consent process must be appropriately documented in the participant's source documents.

-8.6 Translation of the participant informed consent document
+8.6 Translation of the informed consent document(s)